Call for Papers 2025

 6. Significance and Impact: Is the paper of significance relative to other papers in the same field of interest?
 Will other researchers or instructors in the same field cite the paper?
 Is the paper likely to have an impact on the practice of engineering education, or future research in engineering education?

-BYOE Papers
+BYOE Submissions

 BYOE Abstracts will be reviewed against the following criteria: